top of page

 Pieces we admire on this topic can be found here, here, and here.

 .
-Possible story directions: → Document the revolving door between government agencies and AI companies, examining how connections between industry and government officials shape policy decisions in the US, UK, Europe, and China. → Track AI lobbying expenditures and strategies at national, state, and local levels, and signs of their influence. → Analyze proposed AI regulations and responses to these proposals, such as US state-level regulation, US congressional AI action, and the EU AI Act’s Code of Practice. → Investigate the dynamics of international AI forums and agreements, examining which nations and organizations are steering global governance initiatives like the upcoming India AI summit, who's interests are empowered, and what tangible outcomes are being realized. → Report on the Trump administration’s AI policy moves and which coalitions are vying for influence. → Translate and amplify Chinese academic and industry debates around AI ethics and governance, and how they change over time. → Investigate resource gaps at US, UK, European, and Chinese government agencies tasked with AI oversight, in terms of technical expertise, funding, and enforcement mechanisms (e.g., enforcing chip export controls).
+Possible story directions: → Track the spending and influence of AI-focused super PACs like Leading the Future and Public First. → Document the revolving door between government agencies and AI companies, examining how connections between industry and government officials shape policy decisions, especially in the US, UK, Europe, and China. → Track AI lobbying expenditures and strategies at national, state, and local levels, and signs of their influence. → Investigate resource gaps at US, UK, European, and Chinese government agencies tasked with AI oversight, in terms of technical expertise, funding, and enforcement mechanisms → Report on the Trump administration’s AI policy moves and different coalitions are vying for influence.

 Pieces we admire on this topic can be found here, here, and here.